-To challenge gender norms, JW has engaged 4,000 community members in 52 dialogue sessions, promoting women’s economic participation.
-JW has also championed legal reforms, successfully amending labor laws to introduce anti-harassment measures and remove restrictions on women’s working hours and sectors.
+To challenge harmful gender norms, JW has reached more than 4,000 community members through 52 dialogue sessions that encourage and normalize women’s economic participation.
+JW also advances policy and legal reform, contributing to amendments to labor legislation that introduced protections against workplace harassment and lifted restrictions on women’s working hours and access to certain sectors.

-JW’s think tank, FICRI (Feminist Integrated Center for Research and Innovation), advances evidence-based approaches to address systemic gender inequality, fostering dialogue rooted in local knowledge and history.
+JW’s think tank, FICRI (Feminist Integrated Center for Research and Innovation), advances evidence-based solutions to systemic gender inequality through dialogue grounded in local knowledge and lived histories.
+FICRI is also the home of the IFREE model—the Integrated Framework for an Ecofeminist Economy—which was first developed there and now serves as the backbone of JoWomenomics’ programming and approach.

-Maintaining a visionary feminist ethos, the Feminist Integral Center for Research and Innovation (FICRI) maintains an ethos to produce an ecosystem that is conducive to innovative policy development; inclusive to gender equality and economic empowerment.
+Guided by a visionary feminist ethos, the Feminist Integral Center for Research and Innovation (FICRI) aims to foster an ecosystem conducive to innovative policy reform, inclusive of gender equality and economic empowerment.
 FICRI seeks to achieve the following outcomes:

 JoWomenomics equips women in Jordan with essential skills for the labor market through a comprehensive training program.
 Covering work ethics, labor laws, and vocational skills, the initiative prepares participants for private sector employment, fostering both professional and personal competencies.